Miszo97/ComputerVision/README.md

 recognized by a neural network.
 The outcome is then returned to a user.

 We can consider the whole project to be composed of two layers.
-- Frontend layer (Django application)
+- Frontend layer (React application)
-- Backend layer (machine learning algorithms)
+- Backend layer (Django application + machine learning algorithms)

 Preview